 Financial counselling is free, independent and confidential.
 A financial counsellor can help you make a plan to manage your money and prioritise your bills and other payments.
 A financial counsellor can also talk to creditors on your behalf and negotiate affordable payment plans.

 If you're a farmer or a grower a rural financial counsellor can help you plan for recovery, negotiate with creditors and access professional services.

 The earlier you get help, the more options you'll have.

 If you're a business owner or farmer, you may be facing financial difficulties due to loss of trade and cash flow problems.

-A new $10,000 grant for small business is now available.
-Find grants, recovery events and support from across government to help your bushfire-affected business get back on its feet.
-Call the Small Business Bushfire Financial Support Line on 1800 413 828 or visit business.gov.au.
+- Find grants and support from across government to help your bushfire-affected business get back on its feet.

-- CPA Australia has a disaster recovery toolkit to help your business recover in the weeks and months ahead
+- CPA Australia has a disaster recovery toolkit to help your business recover from a bushfire.

 Settle your insurance claim

 - handle repair or replacement of your home or business, or

 Cash settlements mean you have to manage the repair or rebuild process yourself, and you might be left out of pocket.